Here is your chance to stand up for public education! Come to the Statehouse on Presidents’ Day to support public education!

-Our lobbyist Joel Hand is again representing ICPE in the new budget session which began on January 3, 2017.
+Our lobbyist Joel Hand is representing ICPE extremely well in the 2020 short session.
 We need your memberships and your support to continue his work.
 We welcome additional members and additional donations.
 We need your help and the help of your colleagues who support public education!
 Please pass the word!

 Some readers have asked about my background in Indiana public schools.
 Thanks for asking!
 Here is a brief bio: